-A Very Quick Overlook of HSR History and Spread
+A Very Quick Overlook of HSR History and their Spread

 Of course it was Japan, that wonderland of all technology that kicked off the race of supertrains.
-The original and first “Bullet Train” left Tokyo on the world’s first high-speed railway line, the Tokaido Shinkansen on June 1964 barely just 20 years after the country was almost annihilated in World War 2.
+The original and first “Bullet Train” left Tokyo on the world’s first high-speed railway line, the Tokaido Shinkansen on June 1964 barely just 20 years after the country was nearly annihilated in World War 2.
 France followed suit by increasing the speed of its 160 kph Le Capitole trains to 200 kph in 1967.
 USA started its Metroliner service between New York and Washington DC in 1969, Great Britain followed its former colony with the Diesel InterCity 125 in 1976 and Italy started its own HSR line, the Direttisima in 1977, all which ran at 200 kph.
 Then came the French revolution which would set the standard for rail travel in Europe.
-The SNCF TGV started running at 270 kph in 1981 but was soon upgraded to 300 kph by 1985 and today runs at 320 kph.
-Not to be left behind, the land of gleaming automobiles, Germany launched its own supertrains in 1991 with the 280 kph Deutsche Bahn ICE InterCity Express high speed trains which today run at 320 kph.
+The French SNCF TGV started running at 270 kph in 1981 but was soon upgraded to 300 kph by 1985, and today runs at 320 kph.
+Not to be left behind, the land of gleaming automobiles, Germany launched its own supertrains in 1991 with the 280 kph Deutsche Bahn ICE InterCity Express high speed trains that today run at 320 kph.
 Spain’s RENFE AVE high speed trains started running in 1992 and today Spain has the largest high-speed rail network in Europe (3100 km).
-By now, many train lines in Europe were being upgraded to high-speed standards, giving rise to the 300 kph Eurostar (London – Paris/Brussels) and Thalys (pan-Europe).
-South Korea launched its 305 kph Korail KTX services in 2004 and Taiwan opened a 300 kph high speed line on their little island in 2007.
-In the same year China eclipsed everyone else with its CRH (Harmony) high speed trains which are now capable of hitting 350 kph over a network of over 14000 km, which is more than that of all European countries combined.
-Switzerland, Sweden, Austria, Poland, Turkey, the Netherlands, Norway, Denmark, Greece, Portugal, Russia, Finland, Uzbekistan etc all have their own high-speed rail networks today.
-And India is missing.

 What are High-Speed Railways?